 For clarity in all of your corporate communications, adhere to these tips.
 Not only will you showcase your polish and professionalism upon every interaction with your target audience, you’ll cut through the clutter with a commitment to quality content.

-Believe in PR.
+2. Believe in PR.
 Interviews.
+Market research.
 Profiles.
+Analyst relations.
 Q&As: these are the outlets that show your worth through thoughtful editorial in targeted media.
 Ads that you pay for proclaim “I’m great;” a third party endorsement holds more heft.
 Today’s savvy prospects know the difference.

-First impressions are critical.
+3. First impressions are critical.
 If your brand identity look like it’s from the ‘80s, your prospects won’t see you as the progressive company you are.
-Websites, logos, letterhead, email signatures: your “look and feel” needs to make you and your staff proud – and instill confidence in others.
+WordPress websites, logos, letterhead, email signatures: your “look and feel” needs to make you and your staff proud – and instill confidence in others.

-Invest in video.
-A professionally-produced video not only personalizes your brand, it is critical for SEO (Search Engine Optimization).
+7. Invest in video.
+A professionally-produced video not only personalizes your brand, it is critical for SEO (search engine optimisation).
 It’s true – even in the B2B marketplace, people search online using YouTube.

-Drive press engagement.
+10. Drive press engagement.
 What the press says matters (you read NJBiz, right?).
 Speaking to the right reporters, about the right subjects, at the right time, is crucial.
-A PR partner integrated into your industry can make media relationships come to life.
+A PR agency integrated into your industry can make media relationships come to life.